KevinAst/astx-redux-util/src/docs/guide/fullExample.md

 **Please NOTE**:

+1. The curHash should only be maintained when the widget **has content** (i.e. non-null), -AND- **has changed** .

+   - The former condition is accomplished through conditionalReducer **nesting**.
+In other words, the outer conditionalReducer insures the widget is non-null.

-1. The {@tutorial originalReducerState} is used to determine when the widget has changed from ANY of the prior sub-reducers (see the discussion of this topic in the provided link).
+   - The latter condition utilizes the {@tutorial originalReducerState} parameter to determine when the widget has changed from ANY of the prior sub-reducers.
+This parameter provides visibility to the {@tutorial originalReducerState} when multiple reducers are combined.
+Please refer to the {@tutorial originalReducerState} discussion for more insight.

-2. The curHash should only be maintained when the widget has content (i.e. non-null).
-This is accomplished through the **nesting** of conditionalReducer (the outer one insures the widget is non-null).

 3. Contrary to any **red flags** that may have been raised on your initial glance of the code, **it is OK** to mutate the `widget`